Tesoro del Mondo, "Ars Preparatio Animalium"

 The losses must have been devastating.
 In 1598, five of the nine children were still under the age of twenty.
 Without a mother or father, great responsibility must have fallen on the shoulders of the matriarch of the house, the children's elderly paternal grandmother Maddalena.
-Even though the Neri's were a wealthy and quite well respected family, these events undoubtedly threw their lives into turmoil.
+To outsiders, the Neri's were a wealthy and quite well respected family, but internally, the tragic events undoubtedly threw their lives into turmoil.
 It is in these circumstances that Antonio started his manuscript.
-The tragic events allude to the reasoning behind a cryptic Latin quote scribbled at the top of a page above the first recipe: "fuimus troes."
+The events allude to the reasoning behind a cryptic Latin quote scribbled at the top of a page above the first recipe of Tesoro: "fuimus troes."
 It means, "We are Trojans no more" From Virgil's Aeneid, referring to the fall of Troy.

 Early in the manuscript there is a series of four illustrations, each showing a different activity, In order, they are titled The Art of Preparation of Stones, Metals, Plants and Animals.
 Each is filled with multiple workers engaged in various activities pertinent to the specific art.
 Each highlights interactions between the Aristotelian elements: air, water, earth and fire.
 There is no specific indication of where any of the four scenes take place, although some educated guesses can be taken.
 For instance, the stone workers, or lapidaries, almost certainly are an early incarnation of the famed 'Opificio delle pietre dure' working in the Uffizi's Galleria dei Lavori.
 But we will leave that discussion for another time.

 Of the four illustrations, "Preparing Animals" focuses on activity within a kitchen.
 (See above, click to enlarge).
 The scene is intriguing in that it appears to take place in a domestic setting.
-It is also remarkable for featuring women at work.
-Labels call out the four Aristotelian elements; birds hanging from the rafters represent air, fish on a grilling rack represent water, a whole carcass on the spit represents earth and fire appears as itself in several locations.
-It is not unreasonable to suggest that this setting is none other than the Neri family kitchen and that the practitioners of the art are three of Antonio's siblings.
+Labels call out the four Aristotelian elements; birds hanging from the rafters represent air, fish on a grilling rack represent water, a whole carcass on the spit represents earth and fire appears as itself.
+The scene suggest that this setting is none other than the Neri family kitchen and that the practitioners of the art are three of Antonio's siblings.
 In the middle right, a young boy is engaged in turning the spit (in green).
-The best candidate would be then eleven year-old Alessandro, the eventual heir to the family, whose own son named Neri would carry on the family practice as a physician.
+The best candidate would be then eleven year-old Allesandro, the eventual heir to the family, whose own son named Neri would carry on the family practice as a physician.
 Of the two young women pictured, the three family choices are fourteen year-old Lucretia, Sixteen year-old Maria and twenty-six year-old Lessandra.

-In addition to preparing finished meals, seventeenth century kitchens were busy making more basic ingredients also; preserves, distillations, special salts, herbal extracts and so forth.
-In addition to foods, medicinal and hygienic products were produced, like syrups and soaps.
-There is another strong connection between the kitchen and alchemy that lives on today: the methodology of cooking.
+In one sense, the methodology of alchemy lives-on today in kitchens around the world.
 The process of combining raw ingredients and cooking them together, of experimentation and of iteratively refining a recipe to perfection, this is not so different from what Antonio Neri and his siblings were doing four hundred years ago.

 Neri 1598-1600.